Julie Wu

-Julie Wu is a Taiwanese-American novelist and medical doctor.
+Julie Wu (born April 2, 1967) is a Taiwanese-American novelist and physician.
 She is the author of the novel The Third Son (2013), published by Algonquin Books.

 Life and career

-Wu was born on April 2, 1967.
-She graduated from Harvard University with a Bachelor of Arts (B.A.) degree in Literature, magna cum laude, and received her Medical Doctorate (MD degree) from the Columbia College of Physicians and Surgeons.
+Wu was born on April 2, 1967, to a Taiwanese American family.
+She graduated magna cum laude from Harvard University with a Bachelor of Arts (B.A.) degree in literature and received a Doctor of Medicine (M.D.) from the Columbia College of Physicians and Surgeons.

 Wu entered the medical field partly because she believed that a medical career would benefit her as a writer.
 She completed her residency in internal medicine and then began practicing as a primary care physician.
 Wu then closed her medical practice upon wanting to focus her time on her writing and on her children.
 Wu is also a recipient of a 2012 Massachusetts Cultural Council fellowship, and has also received a writing grant from the Vermont Studio Center.
 She was once enrolled at the Indiana University at Bloomington master's program in vocal performance.